Newbeeer/Poisson_flow/README.md

 - :star2: **How to set the hyper-parameters** :  The prior distribution on the $z=z_{max}$ hyperplane is a long-tail distribution.
 We recommend clipping the sample norm by the hyper-parameters `sampling.upper_norm`.
 Please refer to `Appendix B.1.1 `  and `Appendix B.2.1` in the paper (https://openreview.net/pdf?id=voV_TRqcWh)  for our recommended setups for hyper-parameters `training.M`, `sampling.z_max` and `sampling.upper_norm` for general datasets.

-- If RK45 solver exibits unstability for your dataset/neural network, please try to use the forward Euler method or Improved Euler method by modifying the `config.sampling.ode_solver` parameters to `forward_euler` or `improved_euler`.
+- If `rk45` solver exibits unstability for your dataset/neural network, please try to use the forward Euler method or Improved Euler method by modifying the `config.sampling.ode_solver` parameter to `forward_euler` or `improved_euler`.

 - TODO